CentLinux | Learn How to Install CentOS/Rocky Linux Servers

 Conclusion:

-In this article, you have successfully installed Chrony NTP server on Rocky Linux 8 or other RPM based distros.
+In this article, you have learned how to install Chrony on Linux 8 or other RPM based distros.
 You have also learned how to configure NTP clients to synchronize system clocks with your Time server.